dirklo/hang-pan-frontend/README.md

 - A higher level results in a more distant sound, as if you were standing further from the instrument.

 #### Reverb Dry
-- Constrols the level of only the direct samples as you play.
+- Controls the level of only the direct samples as you play.
 - Use this to control the blend of the "wet" sound with the "dry" sound to dial in the reverb.

 #### Reverb Type